barbarad91/reto_web/README.md

 ### Web

-You can access the web application directly here: <reto-web.vercel.app>
+You can access the web application directly here: <https://reto-web.vercel.app>